Jake Marisnick Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (4.54).
+- The Phillies have the 21st-ranked team ERA across all MLB pitching staffs (4.47).

-- Phillies pitchers combine to give up 63 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (63 total, one per game).

-- Walker gets the start for the Phillies, his 13th of the season.
-He is 4-3 with a 5.65 ERA and 45 strikeouts through 57 1/3 innings pitched.
+- Wheeler (4-4) takes the mound for the Phillies in his 13th start of the season.
+He's put together a 4.33 ERA in 68 2/3 innings pitched, with 79 strikeouts.

-- In his last time out on Thursday against the New York Mets, the right-hander threw four innings, giving up three earned runs while surrendering two hits.
+- In his last outing on Friday against the Washington Nationals, the right-hander tossed 3 2/3 innings, giving up seven earned runs while surrendering eight hits.

-- In 12 games this season, the 30-year-old has a 5.65 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.